Sir John Timpson CBE

 Ruthlessly commercial, but with a lion-hearted capacity for kindness, James keeps the 150-year-old business fresh and moving forward with a Tiggerish enthusiasm for trying new services and ideas.
 Like most entrepreneurs he is bold and unencumbered by fear of failure.

 One such idea is responsible for driving the company’s consistent growth.
 Eschewing the High Street for a more modest presence in supermarket sites, both in-store concessions and latterly, dinky standalone pods, has been pursued by James with relentless zeal.
-Timpson now occupies 222 prime spots in the car parks of Britain’s major multiples the length and breadth of the country.
+Timpson now occupies over 200 prime spots in the car parks of Britain’s major multiples the length and breadth of the country.

 Following a chance encounter with a young and charismatic prisoner more than a decade ago, James promised the offender a job on his release from prison.
 Spotting a unique opportunity to find and nurture a pool of talent eager to find a route to stability, he set about developing close links with the prison service to identify other potential candidates to skill up ready for a 16-week trial employment period on release.